-Skeletal effects have been observed in developmental studies of rats (Weiss et al., 1996; 8 9 NEDO, 1987; Nelson et al., 1985) and mice (Bolon et al., 1993; Rogers et al., 1993b).
-The findings of Bolon et al. (1993) and Rogers and Mole (1997) indicate that methanol is toxic to 10 mouse embryos in the early stages of organogenesis, on or around GD7.
-In the study of Rogers et 11 al. (1993b), in which pregnant female CD-1 mice were exposed to methanol vapors (1,000, 12 2,000, and 5,000 ppm) on GD6-GD15, reproductive and fetal effects included an increase in the 13 number of resorbed litters, a reduction in the number of live pups, and increased incidences of 14 15 exencephaly, cleft palate, and the number of cervical ribs.
-They reported a NOAEL for extra cervical ribs at 1,000 ppm $(1,310 \text{ mg/m}^3)$ and a LOAEL of 2,000 ppm $(2,620 \text{ mg/m}^3, 49.6\% \text{ per})$ 16 litter versus 28.0% per litter in the control group).
-Increased incidence of cervical ribs was also 17 observed in the rat organogenesis study (NEDO, 1987) in the 5,000 ppm dose group (65.2% per 18 19 litter versus 0% in the control group), indicating that the endpoint is significant across species.
-The biological significance of the cervical rib endpoint has been the subject of much 20 21 debate (Chernoff and Rogers, 2004).
-Previous studies have classified this endpoint as either a malformation (birth defect of major importance) or a variation (morphological alternation of 22 minor significance).
-There is evidence that incidence of supernumerary ribs (including cervical 23 24 ribs) is not just the addition of extraneous, single ribs but rather is related to a general alteration in the development and architecture of the axial skeleton as a whole.
-In CD-1 mice exposed 25 26 during gestation to various types of stress, food and water deprivation, and the herbicide dinoseb, supernumerary ribs were consistently associated with increases in length of the 13th rib (Branch 27 et al., 1996).
-This relationship was present in all fetal ages examined in the study.
-The authors 28 29 concluded that these findings are consistent with supernumerary ribs being one manifestation of 30 a basic alteration in the differentiation of the thoraco-lumbar border of the axial skeleton.
-The biological significance of this endpoint is further strengthened by the association of 31 supernumerary ribs with adverse health effects in humans.
-The most common effect produced by 1 2 the presence of cervical ribs is thoracic outlet disease (Nguyen et al., 1997; Fernandez Noda et al., 1996; Henderson, 1914).
-Thoracic outlet disease is characterized by numbness and/or pain in 3 the shoulder, arm, or hands.
-Vascular effects associated with this syndrome include cerebral and 4 distal embolism (Bearn et al., 1993; Connell et al., 1980; Short, 1975), while neurological 5 symptoms include extreme pain, migraine, and symptoms similar to Parkinson's (Evans, 1999; 6 7 Saxton et al., 1999; Fernandez Noda et al., 1996).
-Schumacher et al. (1992) observed 242 rib 8 anomalies in 218 children with tumors (21.8%) and 11 (5.5%) in children without malignancy, a statistically significant (p < 0.001) difference that indicates a strong association between the 9 10 presence of cervical ribs and childhood cancers.
-Thus, the mouse cervical rib endpoint is 11 considered potentially relevant to humans and appropriate for use in the derivation of an RfC or
+Skeletal defects following methanol exposure have been observed in developmental studies of rats (Weiss et al., 1996; NEDO, 1987; Nelson et al., 1985) and mice (Rogers and Mole, 1997; Bolon et al., 1993; Rogers et al., 1993b).
+The findings of Bolon et al. (1993) and Rogers and Mole (1997) indicate that methanol is toxic to mouse embryos in the early stages of organogenesis, on or around GD7.
+In the study by Rogers et al. (1993b), in which pregnant female CD-1 mice were exposed to methanol vapors (at concentrations of 1,000, 2,000, and 5,000 ppm) on GD6-GD15, reproductive and fetal effects included an increase in the number of resorbed litters, a reduction in the number of live pups, and increased incidences of exencephaly, cleft palate, and extra cervical ribs.
+The authors identified a NOAEL of 1,000 ppm (1,310 mg/m3) and a LOAEL of 2,000 ppm (2,620 mg/m3) based on the increased incidence of extra cervical ribs, with 49.6% per litter in the 2,000 ppm dose group versus 28.0% per litter in the control group.
+An increased incidence of extra cervical ribs was also observed in the rat organogenesis study by NEDO (1987), with the 5,000 ppm dose group exhibiting an incidence of 65.2% per litter versus 0% in the control group, indicating that this endpoint is consistent across species.

+The biological significance of the cervical rib endpoint has been the subject of much debate (Chernoff and Rogers, 2004).
+Previous studies have classified this endpoint as either a malformation (birth defect of major importance) or a variation (morphological alteration of minor significance).
+Evidence exists that incidence of supernumerary ribs (including cervical ribs) is not just the addition of extraneous, single ribs, but rather is related to a general alteration in the development and architecture of the axial skeleton as a whole.
+For example, in CD-1 mice exposed during gestation to various types of stress, food and water deprivation, and the herbicide

+- dinoseb, supernumerary ribs were consistently associated with increases in the length of the 13th - 2 rib (Branch et al., 1996).
+This relationship was present in all fetal ages examined in the study. - 3 The authors concluded that these findings are consistent with supernumerary ribs being one - 4 manifestation of a basic alteration in the differentiation of the thoraco-lumbar border of the axial - 5 skeleton.
+The biological significance of this endpoint is further strengthened by the association of - 6 supernumerary ribs with adverse health effects in humans.
+The most common effect associated - with the presence of extra cervical ribs is thoracic outlet disease (Nguyen et al., 1997; Fernandez - 8 Noda et al., 1996; Henderson, 1914).
+Thoracic outlet disease is characterized by numbness - 9 and/or pain in the shoulder, arm, or hands.
+Vascular effects associated with this syndrome include - cerebral and distal embolism (Bearn et al., 1993; Connell et al., 1980; Short, 1975), while - 11 neurological symptoms include extreme pain, migraine, and symptoms similar to Parkinson's - disease (Evans, 1999; Saxton et al., 1999; Fernandez Noda et al., 1996).
+Furthermore, - Schumacher et al. (1992) observed 242 rib anomalies in 218 children with tumors (21.8%) and - 14 11 (5.5%) in children without malignancy, a statistically significant (p < 0.001) difference that - suggests an association between the presence of extra cervical ribs and childhood cancers.
+In - 16 conclusion, the mouse cervical rib endpoint is biologically significant and potentially relevant to - humans, and thus appropriate for use in the derivation of a human health toxicity value (RfC or - 18 RfD).